 For a small town, there is also a high proportion of single, often educated, people living in Canal Point.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Canal Point.

-Canal Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Canal Point does not have a public transit system used by locals to get to and from work.

-Canal Point is one of the most well-educated cities in the nation.
-47.10% of adults in Canal Point have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Canal Point ranks among the highest in the nation.
+Of the 25-and-older adult population in Canal Point, 47.10% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Canal Point in 2022 was $37,399, which is middle income relative to Florida and the nation.
 This equates to an annual income of $149,596 for a family of four.
 However, Canal Point contains both very wealthy and poor people as well.
 Canal Point also has one of the higher rates of people living in poverty in the nation, with 34.30% of its population below the federal poverty line.